ArseniiT/terraform-aws/README.md

 ### 6. URL

-Once Terraform has successfully applied , you will see the public URL in the console output.
+Once Terraform has successfully applied , you will see the public URL in the console.